I am Hannah Mudge. We Mixed Our Drinks is my blog.

 I started blogging because I missed writing.
 Once upon a time, for a fairly short period, I was a journalist.
 I trained to be a newspaper reporter - and I enjoyed being a newspaper reporter.
 Briefly, I also worked with magazines and the tabloids, which I can safely say I didn't enjoy.
 I started writing again, at the end of 2008, because I wanted to write about the things I'm interested in, to keep my writing in the public sphere and to engage more with the bloggers whose work I'd been reading for a while.

-Things I have written can also be found at Liberal Conspiracy, Pickled Politics, The F Word, the Sophia Network blog, xoJane UK, and The Huffington Post.
-I am the news editor at BitchBuzz and in partnership with ActionAid we are a part of the ongoing Bollocks to Inequality initiative.
-I'm also a curator for the Threads blog and a member of the Christian Feminist Network collective.
+Things I have written can also be found at Liberal Conspiracy, The F Word, the Sophia Network blog, xoJane, Threads, Premier Christianity and the New Statesman.
+I was the news editor at BitchBuzz for three years and in partnership with ActionAid travelled to Brazil as part of the Bollocks to Inequality initiative.
+I currently write regularly for Christian Today.